Student Clubs and Organizations

 - Multicultural Society promotes cultural awareness in the college community to create a more pluralistic society.

 - Service-Learning Club brings together students interested in serving the community.
 It helps students reflect on their service and its meaning to the larger community.

 - Student Education Association increases the professional development of future educators through an emphasis on community service and involvement in leadership activities.

-- Soccer Club an opportunity for students to experience a fun, energetic, competitive sport outside the context of divisional college soccer.
+- Soccer Club offers an opportunity for students to experience a fun, energetic, competitive sports outside the context of divisional college soccer.

 - S.T.E.M.
 Club (Science, Technology, Engineering, and Mathematics) provides opportunities for students to discuss similar interests and participate in STEM based activities within and outside the college.